 When a human being looks at a web page, they probably wouldn’t have too much difficulty deciding upon a category for most pages.
 A search engine needs to rely upon clues that it can decide upon mathematically.

-What are you telling search engines about the categories of your pages when you decide upon page titles, anchor text pointed on pages, your choice of words on those pages, and the choices of words that you are trying to optimize those pages for?
+What are you telling search engines about your web page categories when you decide upon page titles, anchor text pointed on pages, your choice of words on those pages, and the choices of words that you are trying to optimize those pages for?

 Those decisions might impact not only the kinds of advertisements that Google might show on your pages if you run Adsense.
-They could potentially determine categories for your pages in Sitelinks to those pages, or even in categories that Google might show in search results.
+They could potentially determine web page categories in Sitelinks to those pages, or even in categories that Google might show in search results.